 Example:

-3D sets are defined in AFRAME (https://aframe.io) are defined.
+3D sets are created with AFRAME (https://aframe.io) in the neo-code component.
 In addition to all the possibilities offered by AFRAME, many other components provided by vrdoro can be used.

 The UI with which the elements can be customised can be configured using an EditorConfig or EditorConfigGlobal attribute on each a-entity tag.